 Can I get a personal loan from a bank?

 Yes, you can get a personal loan from a bank.

 If you have a relatively good credit history, a regular income and a decent deposit or security for the loan, you are likely to be eligible for a personal loan.
 This will vary from lender to lender, however, so it is important to be prepared before you apply.

 - Research how much you can afford to borrow.
 Use our personal loan calculator to work out what your monthly repayments might be and assess whether you could meet these.

 - Factor in a buffer.
-Even if you are on a fixed rate personal loan it is worth including a buffer in your budget.
-Rates are not the only variable in life – you might be hit with a big expense or temporarily off work so it is worth making sure you have enough money to cover any sudden expenses.
+Even if you are on a fixed rate personal loan, it is worth including a buffer in your budget.
+Rates are not the only variable in life – you might be hit with a big expense or temporarily off work, so it is worth making sure you have enough money to cover any sudden expenses.
 It will also show the bank that you want to borrow responsibly.

 What is the best interest rate on a personal loan?

 Lenders will give the best rates to people who have an impeccable credit history, a good, regular source of income and a decent deposit or form of security.

 How is interest calculated on a personal loan?

-Compare low interest personal loans
+Compare low-interest personal loans

 A low-interest personal loan could potentially save you hundreds or even thousands of dollars compared to a high-interest personal loan.